codewithshek/AI-powered-Resume-Screening-and-Ranking-System/README.md

 # 🤝 Contributing
 Feel free to fork and submit pull requests.
 Any contributions are welcome!

-Made with ❤️ by D ABHISHEK YADAV as part of the IBM Cyber Security Internship
+Made with ❤️ by D ABHISHEK YADAV as part of AICTE- Internship on AI: Transformative Learning with TechSaksham – A joint CSR initiative of Microsoft & SAP, focusing on AI Technologies